k8ssandra/k8ssandra/docs/content/en/docs/topics/repair/_index.md

 http://REAPER_DOMAIN/webui

-For example, to upgrade a previously installed `k8ssandra` that's running locally, where the `cluster-name` used on the prior `helm install` command was `k8ssandra`:
+For example, to upgrade a previously installed `k8ssandra` that's running locally, where the `releaseName` used on the prior `helm install` command was `k8ssandra`:

 ```bash
 helm upgrade k8ssandra k8ssandra/k8ssandra --set reaper.ingress.enabled=true , reaper.ingress.host=localhost
 ```

+{{% alert title="Tip" color="success" %}}
-Notice how in the `helm upgrade` example above, with Ingress/Traefik access, the DNS host name is specified on the command line as `localhost`.
+Notice how in the `helm upgrade` example above, with Ingress/Traefik access, the DNS hostname is specified on the command line as `localhost`.
+If you are not running locally, specify a hostname other than `localhost`.
+{{% /alert %}}

-After a few minutes, check that the pods are running.
+After about five or more minutes, check that the pods are running.
 Example:

 ```bash
 kubectl get pods